 Finally, if you cannot fix overheating laptop or use it as laptop then consider re-purposing it.
 It’s compact motherboard is adjustable in small computer cases.
 These kinds of rigs are great for in-drawer HTPCs, closet-servers, or under-the-desk mounted workstations.
 Be more careful while exposing the internal component because depending on the room, it can cut down on dust problems.
 You can also regulate air flow a bit better and mount some standard computer fans in clever places, like in the back and sides of the drawer or desk.

-What techniques you use while cleaning and fix overheating laptop?
+We hope that this quick computer overheating fix will help you to get cool laptop.
+Now it’s your turn what techniques you use to fix overheating laptop?
 If you have any other method to fix laptop overheating than share with us……